manju16832003/code-school/QUOTES.md

 A calm and modest life brings more happiness than the constant pursuit of success combined with constant restlessness - Albert Einstein

+Resentment is like drinking poison and expecting the other person to die - Buddha